AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

 **Issues Corrected in Release 6.6**

 - **AVX-14504** - Terraform relies on the API get_instance_by_id / CLI "firewall_instance get instance --instance_id <ID>" to refresh the state of the aviatrix_firewall_instance resource.
 However, in some Azure FireNet deployments the API returns the incorrect value for the attached transit gateway.
-- **AVX-18700** - When the stateful firewall rules configured on a gateway reaches a limit of 500 and above, while performing "Add/Delete/Insert" operations the following error may be encountered - "Command to execute too long" .
+- **AVX-18700** - When the stateful firewall rules configured on a gateway reaches a limit of 500 and above, while performing "Add/Delete/Insert" operations the following error may be encountered - "Command to execute too long".

 6.5.3006 (02/09/2022)